 Operation WinBack, or WinBack: Covert Operations as it was known in America, was a late Nintendo 64 title, and an early PlayStation 2 title, ported to the following generation console, most likely due to the unprecedented amount of critical acclaim it received at the time.
-I do have to say as prerequisite that I spent a lot of time playing this game during the early years of the PlayStation 2’s shelf life, but as fairly good as it still is, and how influential it would later prove to be, I don’t think it entirely hoods up to this day.
+I do have to say as a prerequisite that I spent a lot of time playing this game during the early years of the PlayStation 2’s shelf life, but as fairly good as it still is, and how influential it would later prove to be, I don’t think it entirely hoods up to this day.

 Graphics – 6/10

 The best thing I can point out about this game’s visuals is how good it looked from a graphical standpoint at the time; on both the Nintendo 64 and PlayStation 2.
-It looked far better than most other games of it’s kind on the original PlayStation, and then it’s subsequent PlayStation 2 port did a pretty good job at showcasing what the console was capable of in it’s early stages.
+It looked far better than most other games of its kind on the original PlayStation, and then it’s subsequent PlayStation 2 port did a pretty good job at showcasing what the console was capable of in its early stages.
 However, what I can’t wax poetic about is the conceptual design, which looks pretty generic.
 It was heavily influenced by the original Metal Gear Solid game, and I think the resemblances are plain to see.

 Gameplay – 6.5/10

 One of the better third-person shooters released at the dawn of the genre, WinBack’s cover system was revolutionary and made playing the game that much easier to cope with than other future releases such as Second Sight.
 Although the running and gunning aspect of this game is fairly addictive, there’s not much else the game has to offer in terms of gameplay; no side quests, or collectible items throughout.
 The only objective is to play through as fast as possible to get the best ending.
 The fact that the players are encouraged to rush through the game is very foreboding in itself.

 Controls – 9.5/10